 However, as illustrated in Table 4 below, it is important to recognize that shareholder landscapes differ, sometimes significantly, among Non-UK/US jurisdictions with a code.
-Although in all these jurisdictions, on average, institutional investors collectively hold a minority of shares in listed companies, in Canada institutional investors on average hold 43% of the shares in listed companies - which is the highest level outside of the UK/US and suggests that institutional investors have strong controlling stakes in at least some listed companies in Canada.
-119 In the Netherlands (39%), Denmark (33%), South Africa (33%), Japan (31%), Australia (29%), and Norway (26%), on average institutional investors collectively hold a sizable minority of shares in listed companies.
-This may allow institutional investors to collectively exercise veto rights over important corporate decisions.
+Although in all these jurisdictions, on average, institutional investors collectively hold a minority of shares in listed companies, in Canada institutional investors on average hold 43% of the shares in listed companies - which is the highest level outside of the UK/US and suggests that institutional investors have strong controlling stakes in at least some listed companies in Canada.119 In the Netherlands (39%), Denmark (33%), South Africa (33%), Japan (31%), Australia (29%), and Norway (26%), on average institutional investors to collectively exercise veto rights over important corporate decisions.